prizehunter80-commits/project-cloudignite-portfolio/01-cloud-foundations/README.md

 # Week 1 - Cloud Foundations

 ### Overview
-This is the first week of Project CloudIgnite Cohort 4.
+This is Week 1 of Project CloudIgnite Cohort 4.
 I attended the onboarding session and Q&A.

 ### What I Learned
-- Program schedule and expectations
+- Program schedule and class rules
-- How to join Zoom classes
-- Introduction to Cloud Computing basics
+- Introduction to Cloud Computing
-- AWS Learning Platform information
+- How to access AWS Learning Platform
+- Importance of attendance and documentation

 ### Key Takeaways
 - Started my cloud learning journey as a career switcher
-- Consistency and documentation are important
+- Consistency is important

+**Week 1 • Project CloudIgnite Cohort 4 • June 2026**

 ### Screenshots
 [Onboarding Session]